CadeJAlmond/Scheduler/README.md

   - Multi-Threading
   - OOP

-# TIME EXPENDITURES
+## TIME EXPENDITURES
   - Calendar App  - 7 Hours
   - EventList         - 4 Hours
   - Notebook        - 3 Hours
+  - Folder - 5 Hours
-  - SQLHandle     - 5 Hours
+  - SQLHandle     - 9 Hours
   - ColorHandle    - 1.5 Hours

-# PLANS
+## PLANS
   Scheduler has seen many significant changes through its early life.
-Upcoming ideas consist of adding a “Folder” system, which would allow users to compile a multitude of events, into a folder.
-Correspondingly, these events may be connected with a note thus when an event is selected from a folder the contents of the connected note will be displayed.
-This should allow the user a next level of organization in regards to planning events, and handling notes.
+Upcoming ideas include adding the ability to have the user define a sequence of characters.
+If these sequences are followed by a setence, it will transform that text to have a different text size, letter-spacing and text-color in the Notes.
+Similarly, the user will be able to sort events in the Calendar by their folders.
+And last idea being developed is having the forms auto-complete or provide events or note data in a seperate data-field.

-# WHAT I'VE LEARNED
+## WHAT I'VE LEARNED
   Scheduler was a fun program to design and create.
 Even though C++ basic form design is extremely limited, and dated, I managed to create an appealing looking app.
 The Calendar form helped me gain a better understanding of how the time API can be utilized in a simple, and efficient manner to create a powerful Calendar program.
 I also